godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/list-files.md

 # list_files

 The `list_files` tool displays the files and directories within a specified location.
-It helps Roo understand your project structure and navigate your codebase effectively.
+It helps Saarthi understand your project structure and navigate your codebase effectively.

 ## Parameters